 Southeast Asia is the strategic opportunity in anime territorial rights — and the most underpriced major rights territory relative to its growth trajectory.
 The regional anime market was valued at $1.26 billion in 2024 and is projected to reach $2.60 billion by 2033 at an 8.4% CAGR (IMARC Group, 2024).
 Total paid streaming accounts across Indonesia, Thailand, Philippines, Malaysia, and Singapore exceeded 61 million in 2025, growing 19% year-over-year (Media Partners Asia via Variety, Feb 2026).

-Despite this growth, territorial license pricing for anime in Southeast Asia has not yet converged with demand levels.
+Despite this growth, territorial pricing for anime in Southeast Asia has not yet converged with demand.
 Titles commanding $300,000–$500,000 per season for US exclusivity are available across Southeast Asian territory packages for $30,000–$80,000.
-The pricing gap is closing as platforms like Crunchyroll and Netflix expand regional coverage — but buyers who move now on multi-year SVOD deals for Indonesian, Thai, and Philippine territories are locking in pricing that will look historically favorable within three to five years.
+The pricing gap is closing — but buyers who move now on multi-year SVOD deals for Indonesian, Thai, and Philippine territories are locking in pricing that will look historically favorable within three to five years.

 Tier 4 — Latin America

 Brazil and Mexico are significant anime markets with large, passionate fan communities.
-Brazil has one of the world’s largest anime fan bases by absolute numbers, with Portuguese-language dub rights for Brazil distinct from Spanish-language rights for the rest of Latin America.
-This is a commonly misunderstood carve — buyers who assume that “Latin America” is a single rights territory have caused commercial disputes when their Spanish-language license was interpreted to exclude or include Brazil.
+Brazil has one of the world’s largest anime fan bases by absolute numbers — Portuguese-language dub rights for Brazil are distinct from Spanish-language rights for the rest of Latin America.
+This distinction is commonly misunderstood: buyers who assume “Latin America” is a single rights territory have caused commercial disputes when their Spanish-language license was interpreted to include or exclude Brazil.
 Always confirm Brazil explicitly in any Latin American rights grant.

 How Windowing Works in Anime: The Rights Sequence From Premiere to FAST